kanaria69/Mainecoco/README.md

-## What did the grape do when he got stepped on?
-He let out a little wine.
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!